 What will it cost to get my windscreen camera recalibrated?

 For insured customers that have full glass cover, the windscreen camera recalibration is usually covered as part of the windscreen replacement and so there is no additional fee for this service.
-Book online today and we’ll help you through the process of contacting your insurer to find out what your cover includes.
+Call us today on 0800 48 33 88 and we'll help you through the process of contacting your insurer to find out what your cover includes.

 Unfortunately we are not able to confirm the cost of a windscreen camera recalibration online as it depends on a number of factors that we need to discuss with you.
 For example we need to know the details of the make and model of your vehicle to assess if a static or dynamic recalibration is required.